Work from home burnout is very real, and it’s horrible. And It’s even worse when it’s in a place of sanctuary, such as your home!

 Working from home can make you feel isolated

-If you are working remotely, communication tends to stick to structured channels; a few zoom calls, and lots and lots of emails.
+If you are working remotely, communication tends to stick to structured channels; such as zoom calls, and lots and lots of emails.
 This works well to accomplish structured tasks.

 But, not being physically next to colleagues and clients can prevent you from feeling part of a collaborative and fun community, which can hamper your work and make you feel like you’re part of the computer instead.